huaweicloud/terraform-provider-hcs/docs/resources/cce_node_pool.md

 * `storage` - (Optional, List, ForceNew) Specifies the disk initialization management parameter.
   If omitted, disks are managed based on the DockerLVMConfigOverride parameter in extendParam.
   This parameter is supported for clusters of v1.15.11 and later.
+  The [object](#cce_storage) structure is documented below.

   Changing this parameter will create a new resource.

+<a name="cce_storage"></a>
+The `storage` block supports:

-    + `selectors` - (Required, List, ForceNew) Specifies the disk selection.
+* `selectors` - (Required, List, ForceNew) Specifies the disk selection.
 Matched disks are managed according to match labels and storage type.
-Structure is documented below.
+The [object](#cce_selectors) structure is documented below.

   Changing this parameter will create a new resource.

-    + `groups` - (Required, List, ForceNew) Specifies the storage group consists of multiple storage devices.
+* `groups` - (Required, List, ForceNew) Specifies the storage group consists of multiple storage devices.
 This is used to divide storage space.
-Structure is documented below.
+The [object](#cce_groups) structure is documented below.

   Changing this parameter will create a new resource.

+<a name="cce_taints"></a>
 The `taints` block supports:

 * `key` - (Required, String) A key must contain 1 to 63 characters starting with a letter or digit.
 Only letters,